PavolUlicny/BitEncryption/README.md

 ## Notes and limitations

 - This is not secure encryption; it’s a simple XOR-based obfuscation with a fixed signature.
 Do not use for sensitive data.
+- Keys may include 0 values.
+Allowing 0 ensures a full 8 bits of entropy per byte; XOR by 0 occurs with probability 1/256 and is expected.
 - The key folding behavior when providing many keys is intentional; read the implementation if you need a different policy (e.g., truncate or hash keys).

 ## License